Updated: Oct 21

 When you purchase meat, ideally look for meat that is grass-fed, grass-finished for the beef; free-range chicken, chicken grown without antibiotics; grass-fed lamb.
 But if you find or can't purchase organic, grass-fed beef, know that it's still better to eat conventional meat than eating processed meat products, like hot dogs.

 When you purchase fruits and vegetables, it's good to follow on a regular basis the Dirty dozen list to understand which fruits and vegetables are highly recommended to purchase organic to avoid the heavy pesticides load on your body and which ones are ok to buy non-organic.
 Here is Environmental Working Group 2022 list for Dirty Dozen.
 And here is the 2022 list for clean fifteen fruits and vegetables from the Environmental Working Group- these have the least pesticide residues from fruits and vegetables.
+If you want to learn about the safety of one of the most commonly sprayed commercial and residential weed killer Roundup, click here.

 When you purchase dairy, opt for as clean as possible and as much as possible in its natural state.
 Fermented dairy products are better for you, like kefir, ricotta cheese, natural Greek yoghurt, sour cream, cottage cheese.
 From cheese, better options are for example mozzarella, parmesan, Swiss, Pecorino Romano, feta cheese from goat or sheep milk.